Running partners

 10. Exercising Helps You Age Gracefully

 If you want to age gracefully, you need to move your body!
 Why?
 Because regular exercise helps your body age at a slower rate.
-Here’s what regular exercise also does for you as you grow older:

 • It enhances your muscle strength.